USDLA Presents NDLW 2020

 Senior leadership from the United States Distance Learning Association and distance-learning leaders from around the world will welcome you to the 2020 National Distance Learning Week with opening remarks about the event as well as the state of distance education in our nation and around the world.

-- Dr. Reggie Smith III, USDLA CEO and Executive Director
+- Dr. Reggie Smith III

 - Dr. Rhonda Blackburn, USDLA President